gustaveroussy/sopa/docs/cli.md

 **Commands**:

 * `add-aligned`: After alignment on the Xenium Explorer,...
+* `update-obs`: Update the cell categories for the Xenium...
 * `write`: Convert a spatialdata object to Xenium...

 #### `sopa explorer add-aligned`